pterodactyl-installer/pterodactyl-installer/README.md

 # :bird: pterodactyl-installer

-Scripts for installing Pterodactyl on both Panel & Daemon.
+Unofficial scripts for installing Pterodactyl on both Panel & Daemon.

 Read more about [Pterodactyl here](https://pterodactyl.io/).